rrousselGit/flutter_hooks/README.md

 A flutter implementation of React hooks: https://medium.com/@dan_abramov/making-sense-of-react-hooks-fdbde8803889

 Hooks are a new kind of object that manages a `Widget` life-cycles.
-They exist for one reason: increase the code sharing _between_ widgets and as a complete replacement for `StatefulWidget`.
+They exist for one reason: increase the code-sharing _between_ widgets and as a complete replacement for `StatefulWidget`.

 ## Motivation

-`StatefulWidget` suffer from a big problem: it is very difficult to reuse the logic of say `initState` or `dispose`.
+`StatefulWidget` suffers from a big problem: it is very difficult to reuse the logic of say `initState` or `dispose`.
 An obvious example is `AnimationController`:

 ```dart
 class Example extends StatefulWidget {